Consensys/doc.tessera/docs/HowTo/Configure/Override-config.md

 # Override configuration file settings on the command line

 The `-o, --override` option is used to define overrides as key/value pairs.
-The key is the json path of the field to be overwritten.
+The key is the JSON path of the field to be overwritten.

 For example, given `configfile.json`: